prompto416/vector-graphics-manipulator-with-c/README.md

 # Vector Graphics Manipulator
 * Phobphoomin Siriboon 64011548
 ## Description:
-The program generates a Scalable Vector Graphic file/document from designated format consisting of coordinates,shapes and color.
+The program generates a Scalable Vector Graphic file/document from designated format consisting of coordinates,shapes and color by
-* **Process:**
-* *1
+* Creating a file with file I/O
+* Defining the core function to write **XML Open Tag Shape Size Color Object and closing the tag**
+* Make a sub function to call the core function in order to write the data we want and **draw** the **object** we want